daberkow/PodcastFeedHandler/README.md

 ## Key Features
 * Reading/Writing Podcast feeds, reading local files and remote
 * Java 11+ compatible
+* No dependencies, 100% self contained and native code

 ## Progress
-Reading in seems to work well, need to test more.
-Then work on writing feeds.
-That should work but has not been tested.
+Reading and writing seems to be working, going to use in projects I have and document more.

 ## Getting Started
 ### Installation